denven/covid-19-statistics/README.md

 https://covid19-stat.site/

+**Due to failure of EC2 instance, there were some data loss(not collected) during January-March, 2021.**

 ## Reminder

 - It is highly recommended to **<font size=4 color='blue'>ZOOM OUT</font>** your broswer to view all data in a single page view;